What is a Doctor?

 What does a Doctor do?

 Approximately half of doctors work in a hospital setting, either as a surgeon or as a specialized doctor.
-There are many medical specialties to choose from (at least thirty) and within these specialties, there are many sub-specialties.
+There are many medical specialties to choose from — at least thirty — and within these specialties, there are many sub-specialties.
+Please see below under What Are a Few Medical Specialties One Can Consider? for more details.
 For example, a medical student can choose to become a neurosurgeon and then within this become a sub-specialist in pediatric neurosurgery.

 There are medical students who prefer to take a different path and pursue a career in academia.
 This involves doing research as well as teaching other students and medical professionals.
 Other students may use their medical degree to delve very deeply into research-based careers in a particular field that interests them — breast cancer, neurological disorders, or environmental pathology are examples.